dylan-chong/star-trek-bridge-commander-hacks/README.md

 ## TODO

+- Investigate: Game sometimes starts with abnormal execution error
+    - It appears that a bunch of python files (including in scripts/Actions) are simply not there when the game is broken.
 - Fix: Engineer menu ability and report buttons are blank in multiplayer
 - Fix: Rebalance Prometheus for campaign
 - Feature: Implement sending ship modifications across stream